paologhidoni/fac-application/README.md

 - [ ]Allow the user to personalise the controls to play the drumkit, both in the desktop and tablet/mobile version.

 - [ ]Add different samples at different 'velocities' (perceived loudness and tone of the 'hit') to each kit piece, to make them sound more real and interesting.

+- [ ]Improve audio compatibility with tablet/mobile browsers. (audio seems not to be working in Safari on Iphone, works on laptop and android).

 -  A thousand more features, I could have probably gone on for a year or two :D